raiden-network/raidex/README.md

 To run the code in this repository, you must
 * [Install Raiden](https://raiden-network.readthedocs.io/en/stable/overview_and_guide.html)

-* The Raidex Project is currently configured to be used on the Kovan Testnet.
+* The Raidex project is currently configured to be used on the Kovan Testnet.
 It is recommended to test and play around there.

 * Get Kovan Ether (KETH) here https://faucet.kovan.network/